SGiehler/paketkasten-modern-mainboard/doc/manual/flashing_ftdi.md

 # Flashing with FTDI Adapter

+> :warning:
+> Following this guide will wipe all data on the chip, including saved WiFi credentials and other settings.
+The device will be reset to its factory defaults, and the default WiFi password will be `G67zC4OiB`.

 This guide explains how to flash the firmware and the LittleFS filesystem to your device using an FTDI adapter and the `esptool` command-line utility.

 ## Prerequisites